 Verification of Property Subject to Easement

-- Description of the property in the Easement and DEC Agreement/Order/SAC matches description of property in the deed, Schedule A of the Title Report and the Survey.
-All documents are included in submittal (separate submittal must be included to explain to the satisfaction of DEC why there is any discrepancy).
+- Description of the property in the Easement and DEC Agreement/Order/SAC matches description of property in the deed and the Survey.
+A brief explanation of any discrepancy between the property descriptions on these documents must be submitted.

 - The Tax Map identifier (SBL) matches on all documents.

 - Survey includes physical address and is consistent with the DEC Agreement/Order/SAC.

 - The survey must bear the name, address, telephone number, signature and certification of the professional land surveyor who performed the survey, his or her official seal and registration number, the date the survey was completed, the dates of all of the surveyor's revisions.

 - The survey boundaries must be drawn to a convenient scale, with that scale clearly indicated.
 A graphic scale, shown in feet and meters, must be included.

 - The symbols and abbreviations that are used on the survey must be identified by the use of a legend.